SpaceTeam/firmware_liquids/README.md

 # Firmware for Liquids Projects

-This Repository contains the STM32CubeIDE project of the Liquid Firmware, that consists of the main C++ Application, the [can_houbolt](https://github.com/SpaceTeam/can_houbolt) submodule and the **STRHAL submodule**.
+This Repository contains the Firmware for Liquids Projects, that consists of the main C++ Application, the [can_houbolt](https://github.com/SpaceTeam/can_houbolt) submodule and the **STRHAL submodule**.
 The main application interfaces to the [LL Server](https://github.com/SpaceTeam/llserver_ecui_houbolt) via FDCAN and the **can_houbolt** interface imported as a submodule in Core/Inc. To avoid using the HAL and gain more insight and control over the hardware, a custom hardware abstraction layer using only CMSIS and LL, **STRHAL**, was written and imported as a submodule in Drivers/STM32xxxx/STRHAL, where each supported STM32 variant contains the **STRHAL** repo with the respective branch.

 ## Table of Contents
 1. [Run](#run)